rihcos/rihcos/README.md

 <summary>I WONT BEFRIEND/WILL BLOCK !</summary>

- ccherrypie/j-pawss & friends.
+ ccherrypie/j-pawss.
 Hoping he’s not around and please do NOT mention him.

- Most of my ex friends and ppl who are friends with them.
-This always happens to me whenever someone interacts with me without knowing they are friends with them. its uncomfortle and awkward at the same time, and I don’t want to upset any of them.
-Unless you're friends with j-pawss, fuck off.

 ➤  My friends ex friends